AhmedEhab-SG/disaity/README.md

 ## 📥 Installation (For Developers)

-#### 📦 Binary Dependencies

-This project requires FFmpeg and yt-dlp to process and stream audio.
-To keep the repository lightweight, these binaries are managed automatically.

-> [!TIP]
-> Manual Setup (Optional): If you prefer to use your own binaries, simply place them in the following paths (Git will ignore them):

-> - bin/engines/media/ffmpeg
-> - bin/providers/youtube/yt-dlp

 #### 🦀 Prerequisites

 The project is built with purely Rust, you must have the Rust toolchain installed.
 The recommended way is via `rustup`: